Acquisitions to the Mineralogical Museum in Berlin (1770-1840)

 Funding

-This project is sponsored by the Fritz Thyssen Foundation.
+The project was sponsored by the Fritz Thyssen Foundation.